12th Annual Forum on Digital Learning and ePortfolios

 - the effect of using ePortfolios on student performance, including deep learning, GPA, completion, reflective practice, etc.;

-- instructional approaches, including the use of ePortfolios for signature work, scaffolding learning development, and as a meta high impact practice;
+- instructional and assessment approaches, including the use of ePortfolios for signature work, scaffolding learning development, program improvement, and as a meta high impact practice;

-- assisting students with career development as well as how employers are using ePortfolios in their hiring and professional development practices.
+- assisting students with career development as well as how employers are using ePortfolios in their hiring and professional development practices; and

-- strategically leveraging ePortfolios in a variety of contexts, including but not limited to admissions, student affairs, career services, university athletics, student organizations, multicultural programs, and more;
+- strategically leveraging campus partners to support faculty and students in a variety of contexts, including but not limited to admissions, student affairs, career services, university athletics, student organizations, multicultural programs, and more.

 International Journal of ePortfolio